Lukasdotcom/fantasy-manager/README.md

 1. Completly free and open source.
 2. Unlimited users and unlimited leagues.
 3. Customize starting money.
+4. Customize starred player bonus.
-4. Limit transfer amount
+5. Limit transfer amount
    1. Note all users are allowed unlimited transfers while they have an empty squad
-5. Ability to allow players to be bought by multiple users in the same league.
+6. Ability to allow players to be bought by multiple users in the same league.
-6. Ranking tables for(Only in leagues):
+7. Ranking tables for(Only in leagues):
    1. Top points for every matchday
    2. Top points in total
-7. Many ways to search through players:
+8. Many ways to search through players:
    1. By price
    2. By total points
    3. By average points